5 free things to do in Columbus, Ohio with kids

 German Village is listed on the National Register of Historic Places.
 Largely settled by German immigrants, this area of Columbus became heavily populated between 1840 and 1914- It was a place where German was spoken and streets and landmarks were named after Germany and its people.

-After a long period of decline,brought on by anti-German sentiment during the First World War and the closing of local breweries during Prohibition, restoration began in the 1960s.
+After a long period of decline, brought on by anti-German sentiment during the First World War and the closing of local breweries during Prohibition, restoration began in the 1960s.

 German Village- 5 Free Things to do in Columbus, Ohio with kids

-#2 Enjoy Columbus? many parks
+#2 Enjoy the beautiful Columbus parks

-An ever-popular free activity in Columbus is a visit to one of its parks!?
-Columbus has many grassy spaces reserved for playing, picnicking, or taking a leisurely wander. ?Topiary Park is just east of downtown, yet you?ll feel miles away from the city like you stepped into a life-sized Monet painting.
-The park is great for reading a book while the baby sleeps or watching the older ones throw a frisbee. ?
+An ever-popular free activity in Columbus is a visit to one of its parks!
+Columbus has many grassy spaces reserved for playing, picnicking, or taking a leisurely wander.
+Topiary Park is just east of downtown, yet you’ll feel miles away from the city like you stepped into a life-sized Monet painting.
+The park is great for reading a book while the baby sleeps or watching the older ones throw a frisbee.

 Fee things to do in Columbus, Ohio with kids - Topiary Park is a popular free attraction for families.

-#3 Tour Ohio?s Statehouse
+#3 Tour Ohio’s Statehouse

-The Columbus Commons is a new(ish) green space created after the City Center mall was torn down. ?This area not only hosts concerts, but it also provides a free place to spend your summer Friday lunch hour. ?Each Friday from 10-1 is Commons for Kids. ?Whirl around on the Carousel, jump in the bounce house, or do craft and art projects provided by local vendors. ?If you?re lucky, you may catch a visit from the traveling van of the Columbus Zoo. ?
+The Columbus Commons is a green space created after the City Center Mall was torn down.
+This 6-acre area not only hosts concerts, but also provides a free place to spend your summer Friday lunch hour.
+Each Friday from 10-1 is Commons for Kids.
+Whirl around on the Carousel, jump in the bounce house, or do craft and art projects provided by local vendors.
+If you’re lucky, you may catch a visit from the traveling van of the Columbus Zoo.

 Free things to do in Columbus, Ohio with kids - Visit the Columbus Commons.
 Every Friday in the summer months there is a host of free activities